SmartCGPA

 When to use it

-1. Start with the CGPA formula section to understand the core calculation.
+1. Start with the CGPA formula section — it covers the core weighted average calculation used across every tool.

 CGPA Calculation